industry topics

 • Economic justification for new technology is an integral part of evaluating feasibility of any alternative technology.
 Previously, evaluating the costs of Active Injury Mitigation (AIM) for the benchtop category of table saws had been based on estimates, in the absence of an actual market ready product.
 The March 2015 introduction of the SawStop benchtop table saw at $1,299 and then Bosch announced price point of $1,499 for their bench top table saw significantly changed the situation.

-• As recently as June of 2013, Stephen Gass claimed that an active injury mitigation system could be implemented in any consumer table saw for an increase on the order of $55 to the bill of material cost.
+• In June of 2013, Stephen Gass claimed that an active injury mitigation system could be implemented in any consumer table saw for an increase on the order of $55 to the bill of material cost.
 He attributed this cost increase to the following components: $20 for brake cartridge, $10 for modified arbor with electrodes, $20 for modified switch box and $5 for cables.
 However, comparing the actual SawStop table saw construction to the list of components Mr. Gass has listed for the new technology, it is clear that his claimed price estimate does not include many new components that are actually part of the SawStop table saw or components that were redesigned and strengthened at higher cost.
 Thus the economic feasibility of the AIM technology for benchtop table saws cannot be judged by Mr. Gass' unsubstantiated cost estimates, but it has to be driven by the actual hard cost figures.
 If AIM could be added to the benchtop category of table saws for the price noted by Dr. Gass, why has he not done it?

-• Portable benchtop table saws currently on the market range in price from $140 for basic low cost units to $600 for full featured premium benchtop models.
+• Portable benchtop table saws currently on the market range in price from $140 to $600.
+The volume based median price of an existing benchtop table saw is approximately $250.

-• The volume based median price of an existing benchtop table saw is approximately $250.
-A government regulation mandating a flesh detection technology for all table saws will increase the cost of each benchtop table saw by approximately $1,000 or more or a total cost of over $875 million only for the benchtop category of table saws.
+• A government regulation mandating a flesh detection technology for all table saws will increase the cost of benchtop table saws that could accommodate the technology by $900-$1,000.
 Such burden is not justifiable for DIY or small contractor customers.

-• Activation of the SawStop brake results in additional costs to the owner in the form of a new blade ($20-$90) and new brake cartridge ($69).
+• Activation of the SawStop brake results in additional costs to the owner in the form of a new blade ($60-$80) and new brake cartridge ($95-$130).
 The available data from SawStop also shows that this additional cartridge/blade cost is likely to be experienced more frequently due to unintended/false activations caused by the blade contacting moist pressure treated wood, static electric discharge, voltage spikes from switch activations, etc.

 • If the proposed rule is adopted by the Commission, it could be tantamount to the elimination from the market of portable benchtop table saws as we know them today.
-However, the NPR does not address any analysis of whether this proposed rule meets the legal requirements for a product ban.
+However, the SNPR does not address any analysis of whether this proposed rule meets the legal requirements for a product ban.

 Voluntary Standards Activity